HAFixAgent: History-Aware Program Repair Agent: Results

 \subsubsection{Approach}

-We evaluate the inference cost (USD) and agent reasoning steps across all four configurations (\nonhistory, \fnall, \fnpair, and \fldiff) over four bug categories (SL, SH, SFMH and MFMH).
-Inference cost is computed from input and output token usage converted to USD using official API pricing rates published for the DeepSeek-V3.2-Exp model.
-Efficiency is measured by the number of agent actions taken per run.
-A run terminates either upon a successful repair or by hitting one of the predefined limits (50 steps, \$1 USD cost, or 1-hour timeout), as defined in Section \ref{subsec:Implementation}.
-We report cost and step metrics separately for successful and failed attempts, allowing us to isolate and analyze the average resources required for a successful repair.
-Finally, we analyze the success rate versus cost across configurations to characterize category-specific trade-off frontiers.
+We evaluate inference cost (USD) and agent reasoning steps across all four configurations on Defects4J (854 bugs) and BugsInPy (501 bugs).
+Inference cost is computed from token usage converted to USD using API pricing rates for DeepSeek-V3.2-Exp.
+A run terminates upon a successful repair or by hitting one of the predefined limits (50 steps, \$1~USD cost, or 1-hour timeout), as defined in Section~\ref{subsec:Implementation}.
+To ensure fair comparison, we report cost and step metrics on the subset of bugs fixed by all four configurations, and assess statistical significance using Friedman tests followed by pairwise Wilcoxon signed-rank tests with Bonferroni correction.

+To evaluate robustness under imperfect FL, we simulate noise by applying positive line shifts of +1, +3, and +5 to the fault locations of a stratified sample of 100 Defects4J bugs (25 per category: SL/SH/SFMH/MFMH, randomly sampled with seed=42, excluding the Chart project).
+The shift affects the entire pipeline: the agent receives shifted locations in its prompt, blame is computed on the shifted lines (potentially retrieving different or irrelevant commits), and history context is extracted from the shifted blame.
+The existing perfect-FL results from RQ1 serve as the shift=0 baseline.
+We run all 4 configurations at each shift level, yielding $100 \times 4 \times 3 = 1{,}200$ additional runs.
+Running the full datasets across all shifts would require 16,260 runs and is prohibitively expensive, so we adopt stratified sampling with equal representation across bug categories to maintain coverage while keeping costs manageable.